 Hence, do not try to directly go or stay at very high altitudes directly.
 When you sleep, the symptoms will get worse as our body respiration decrease while sleeping.

-The best cure is either to acclimatize properly or descend.
-However, effects of mild AMS can be cured by taking some preventive AMS medicines like headache pain relief or Diamox with proper consultation and prescription with your doctor or physician prior to the start of the trip.
+The best cure is either to acclimatize properly or to descend.
+However, the effects of mild AMS can be cured by taking some preventive AMS medicines like headache pain relief or Diamox with proper consultation and prescription with your doctor or physician before the start of the trip.

 Diamox is a sulfa drug and does have side effects including allergies.
 Hence, Diamox shall only be taken after proper prescription by your doctor or physician.
 Diamox can also be helpful in case a person suffers from periodic loss of breath, which especially occurs in the night while sleeping.